ObaraOrg/obara_lab/README.md

 # but try doing it anyway
 ```

-### Using the make file
+### Using the Makefile

-[PetarMirceski](https://github.com/PetarMirceski) make this nice **Makefile** to fastly construct the py env. for any occasion.
+[PetarMirceski](https://github.com/PetarMirceski) make this nice **Makefile** to fastly construct the py environment for any occasion.
 Modify the `requirements.in` with any specific requirements you need for your project

 ```sh
 # make setup_pip_tools (upgrades pip, adds pip-tools)